OpenPecha/annotations-doc/docs/pipelines-index.md

 Rationale:
 - since sapches (**1.**) establish the structure of the text, they take precedence over any other segmentation.
 Nothing overrides them and their content can't be anything else but sapche content.
 This is why this pipe is placed first.
 - citations (**2.**) are always separate segments, unless they only span a few syllables.
 Modern book publications of Tibetan texts always place them in separate paragraphs and indent them.
 We follow this convention that allows the reader to either spend time analyzing the citation, or to quickly move over to the next part of the author's argumentation.
 Citations may occur at similar locations within sections of a text (either beginning, or end, or middle, etc.), so having clearly delimited sections when detecting citations makes human quality control easier and more consistent.
 - root-text citations (**3.**) are essentially regular citations and are treated similarly, although they should have a slightly different formatting (colors, etc.) to highlight their special status.
-Having text sections already delimited and visually identifying the places inside sections where citations are found makes it easier for human quality control to look where root-text citations are expected.
+Having text sections already delimited and visually identifying the places inside sections where citations are found makes it easier for human quality control to identify the places where root-text citations are expected.
 - root-text syllables (**4.**) are also positioned at similar locations inside all sections of the text, making it easier for human quality control to be conducted.
 In order to minimize false-positives, root-text syllable detection should not be applied to sapches (**1.**), neither to citations (**2.**).
 Root-text citations (**3.**) being independent of the actual commentary of each word of the root text, they are false positives that should be avoided when detecting root-text syllables.
-- paragraph segmentation (**5.**) should be applied only where there is actual commentary, not in segments containing only structural segments (sapches 1.) and citation segments (**2.** and **3.**).
+- paragraph segmentation (**5.**) should be applied only where there is actual commentary, not in segments containing only structural segments (sapches **1.**) and citation segments (**2.** and **3.**).
 Furthermore, the presence of root text syllables (**4.**) in a given passage shows it constitutes a meaningful unit, and because of that, paragraph boundaries should be searched for after the end of root-text syllables.
 - sapche tree structure creation (**6.**) is a step that (still) can't be performed automatically because of its complexity.
 Because of that, the more information visually provided to the human annotator, the better and faster he will be able to perform this task.
 This is why this annotation pipe is left at the very end of the pipeline.

 #### Statuses of Texts Traversing the Pipeline

-1. Texts will undergo a completely automatic annotation before the initial publication.
-2. Human annotators then check the output of each pipe, modifying and improving the annotations where necessary.
-Every pipe is validated by a human annotator.
-3. After the human validation of each annotation pipe, the text traverses the subsequent pipes automatically, in order to leverage the improvements.
-4. A status for each text is provided to Pecha to notify the users that the text they are reading has not been fully prepared.
-The initial status is "automatic pipeline completed", which will then be complemented to include the human-validated pipes.
+Texts published in Pecha.org are published before the full preparation is completed.
+Thus, texts carry a status informing the reader how many of the pipes have received human quality control.
+It is only once it has been thoroughly processed that Pecha.org can say the text corresponds to its quality expectations.

+A text may be in either of the following states:

+- `automatic-processing`: a text is published once it has undergone the whole automatic pipeline, before any human quality control has happened.

+- `automatic-processing + <names-of-human-QCed-pipes>`: intermediate statuses that show what has been done and what remains to be done.

+- status is removed when it is fully prepared and fulfills the quality requirements of Pecha.org.